-From pawning my engagement ring for payroll to lying business class to Dubai…here’s exactly how I went from “broke to booming” and how you can too!
+From pawning my engagement ring for payroll to flying business class to Dubai…here’s exactly how I went from “broke to booming” and how you can too!

 The request first came in via the “Contact Us” form of our website…

 “We are interested in exploring a key note speaker session with Kim Phillips.
 Would like to learn more about her interest.”